MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/edit-web-application-settings.md

 ---

-# How to edit settings or requests in a Web application
+# Edit settings or requests in a Web application

 You can use the Web Application Editor to manually create or edit a request in a Web Application Transaction Monitoring template.
 For editing a particular request, there's no difference whether the request was created manually or by capturing a browser session.
 For detailed information about the properties that you can set for the request, see Web Application Request Properties.